Kotak Assured Savings Plan

 A plan that offers long term savings and insurance in one premium.

-Amidst the decline in the child sex ratio and rise in female foeticide, the Government of India launched a campaign called ‘Beti Bachao Beti Padhao’ in 2015.
+Amidst the decline in the child sex ratio and the rise in female foeticide, the Government of India launched a campaign called ‘Beti Bachao Beti Padhao’ in 2015.
 The purpose of this initiative was to encourage gender equality and women empowerment.
-To promote this initiative, investment options like Sukanya Samriddhi Yojana (SSY) have been introduced.
+To promote this initiative, investment options like Sukanya Samriddhi Yojana (SSY) were introduced.

 The SSY scheme is crafted for the parents of a girl child.
 With this Yojana, the parents can secure the future of their girl child by systematically investing a portion of their savings.
 This account matures after 21 years or until the female child turns 18 and gets married.

-SSY stands for Sukanya Samriddhi Yojana.
-It is a deposit scheme started by the Government of India to save funds for the education and marriage of a girl child.
+Sukanya Samriddhi Yojana (SSY) is a deposit scheme started by the Government of India to save funds for the education and marriage of a girl child.
 This program was initiated keeping in mind the decline in the sex ratio in the country.